 Pipette up and down approximately 5 times to wash the cells from the surface of the plate and ensure the cells are in suspension [1].
 Place the cell suspension in a 15 milliliter tube and spin down the cells in a table-top centrifuge for 3 minutes at 300 x g [2].

-Talent pipettes up and down to wash the cells from the surface of the plate.
+Talent pipettes up and down to wash the cells from the surface of the plate and places the suspension in a 15 ml tube.

 Talent places the 15 mL tube into the centrifuge, shuts lid, and starts run.